SSoelvsten/adiar/docs/zdd.md

 ### `uint64_t zdd_nodecount(zdd A)`
 {: .no_toc }

-Return the number of nodes (not counting sink nodes) in the ZDD for *A*.
+Return the number of nodes (not counting terminal nodes) in the ZDD for *A*.

 ### `uint64_t zdd_varcount(zdd A)`
 {: .no_toc }